Scott Armstrong

 Does Scott Armstrong Defend Clients in False Claims Act and Qui Tam Cases?

 Yes.
 Scott defends healthcare providers, government contractors, and executives against False Claims Act (31 U.S.C. §§ 3729–3733) investigations, qui tam whistleblower lawsuits, and procurement fraud allegations.
+Representative matters include defending several cardiologists against an FCA complaint alleging false Medicare claims for radiopharmaceuticals in connection with nuclear stress testing, and an executive in a DOJ investigation involving procurement fraud and statements in Small Business Administration loan applications.

 How Many Federal Jury Trials Has Scott Armstrong Tried?

 High-level trial experience with complex cases matters.
-Federal white-collar cases are resolved at every stage, including pre-charge, post-indictment, and at trial.
+Federal white-collar cases are resolved at every stage: pre-charge, post-indictment, and at trial.
 A defense attorney with proven first-chair trial experience changes the calculus for prosecutors at each of those stages.
 Scott’s sixteen federal trials give him the courtroom credibility to negotiate from a position of strength and to try a case if it cannot be resolved on favorable terms.

 Does Scott Armstrong Handle Complex Civil Litigation and Business Disputes?